King-of-Spades/AppCenter-Samples/readme.md

 ### AppCenter/Test command line
 1. Log into https://appcenter.ms
-2. If you have not already created your app, do so by selecting **Add new > Add new app**
+2. If you have not already created your app, do so by selecting **Add new > Add new app**.
+(More info: https://docs.microsoft.com/en-us/appcenter/dashboard/creating-and-managing-apps)
 3. Name your app, select the target OS of your app, and the platform your app is written in.
 4. Select the **Test** icon on the left side of the screen, it is a circle with a checkmark inside of it.
 5. Click **New test run**